|FANTASY FOOTBALL: Beat the crowds, shop early for playoff defenses|

 -It is indeed time to give up on the Giants' Plaxico Burress, who hasn't scored or surpassed 50 yards in four games.
 Before benching him, remember he should be able to hobble down the field unnoticed by the Vikings.

 -Donte' Stallworth has been the third wheel in the New England touchdown-a-thon.
 But maybe the Patriots will let him score a bunch because the Eagles are one of his old teams.
 (They have to find some way to keep things interesting, don't they?)

 SHOW HIM THE DARN BENCH

 -Whatever happened to Arizona's Anquan Boldin?
 He did score against the dreadful Bengals last week, but he only has 10 catches the past three games and hasn't hit 100 yards since Week 3.

 -Maybe Baltimore's Devard Darling is a free-agent find after going for 100 yards and a score last week.
 But what are the odds of a Ravens receiver turning in two straight big games?

 -Oakland's Ronald Curry was a major deep threat against Minnesota last week, but he doesn't get to play Minnesota again.

 FREE AGENT SHOPPING LIST

-Pick up these guys if they're available in your league: RB Reuben Droughns (backup to injured Brandon Jacobs), QB Jason Campbell (348 yards, 2 TDs), RB Andre Hall (TD, more playing time?), WR Devard Darling (107 yards, TD), QB JaMarcus Russell (eventual starter?), WR Drew Carter (132 yards, TD), QB A.J.
+Pick up these guys if they're available in your league: RB Kolby Smith (new Chiefs starter), RB Reuben Droughns (Giants backup), QB Jason Campbell (348 yards, 2 TDs), RB Andre Hall (TD, more playing time?), RB Ahmad Bradshaw (Giants backup), WR Devard Darling (107 yards, TD), QB JaMarcus Russell (eventual starter?), WR Drew Carter (132 yards, TD), QB A.J.
 Feeley (injured Donovan McNabb's backup), K Phil Dawson (luckiest man around).